tlu1717/MyStockList/README.md

 # MyStockList
 Medium Post: TBA

 A app to keep track of stocks.
 Users can make a list of stocks that they want to follow.
+Users are able to edit the list of stocks and order it the way they want.
 Data from [Finnhub.io websocket](https://finnhub.io/)

 ## Setup